chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The ``friction coefficient`` parameter is the coefficient of friction of the particle.
 This parameter is used to define the effective coefficient of friction between the wall and the particles.

-* The ``poisson ratio`` parameter is the Poisson ratio of the particle's material.
+* The ``poisson ratio`` parameter is the Poisson's ratio of the particle's material.
 This parameter is used to define the nonlinear spring constant used when a particle impacts a wall.

 * The ``restitution coefficient`` parameter is the restitution coefficient of the particles' material.
 This parameter is used to define the effective restitution coefficient for the impact of a particle and the wall.